-Sto is a $1b mid-cap construction player looking to tap into growth markets in next-generation building materials.
+Sto is a $1b mid-cap building materials player looking to tap into growth markets in next-generation building materials.

 As with many mid-cap and small-cap companies, Sto dedicates the majority of its internal resources towards delivering for its fast-growing customer base.
 Advanced R&D is always important for long-term success, but it can be challenging to redirect investment from ongoing operations.

 Sto worked with ProblemSpace to launch Open Innovation challenges in four key areas: fire-resistant materials, tunable wall separation layers, resilient architectural coatings, and next-generation insulation materials.

 Sto was well aware of the existing state-of-the-art materials and sought an order-of-magnitude improvement.

 Frank Yang is a serial entrepreneur who most recently raised nearly $500M in VC and strategic funding for a US solar panel manufacturer.
 Leveraging his expertise in advanced materials, building technologies, and energy, Frank launched a new venture (Liatris Inc.) in insulation, a large and profitable sector with limited innovation.